michelin/kstreamplify/README.md

     application.server.var.name: 'MY_APPLICATION_SERVER'
 ```

-2. The value of a default environment variable named `APPLICATION_SERVER`.
+2. If not defined, it defaults to the `APPLICATION_SERVER` environment variable.
-3. `localhost:<serverPort>`.
+3. If neither of the above is set, it defaults to `localhost:<serverPort>`.

 ### Services

-You can leverage the interactive queries services used by the web services layer to serve your own needs.
+You can leverage the interactive query services provided by the web services layer to access and query the state stores of your Kafka Streams application:

 ```java
 @Component